anthrax3/python-proxy-framework/README.md

 * python 2.6 / 2.7
 * lxml

-Warning: Single modules within the repository can have additional requirements.
+Warning: Simple Modules within the repository can have additional requirements.

 ## Install